Ukrainian truckers load up with donated supplies before going back to fight

 Pashkiuskiy said he was shocked to tears when he saw the efforts in Berlin to support his people.

 One volunteer heard from friends fighting in Kyiv that they had little food left, only weapons.
 So the volunteer spent two days cooking, gathering snacks and cigarettes and packaging it all for them.
-Pashkiuskiy, who plans to drop off the bulk of his load in Zhytomyr,, promised that the volunteer’s friends would receive the care package.
+Pashkiuskiy, who plans to drop off the bulk of his load in Zhytomyr, promised that the volunteer’s friends would receive the care package.

 Under normal circumstances, it would take a little over 14 hours to drive from Berlin to Kyiv.
 Most of the traffic is going in the opposite direction now — the United Nations says that 2 million people have fled the country.
 But the trucks going in can face delays at the border.
 Some drivers have waited 10 hours as border security swept their trucks, Herzog said.